NutriDish/.github/profile/README.md

 # Welcome to NUTRIDISH!

-NUTRIDISH is a collaborative organization dedicated to promoting healthy living through innovative culinary and nutritional solutions.
-Our mission is to make nutrition both accessible and enjoyable for everyone.
+Nutridish is an innovative mobile application designed to empower individuals and families, especially in vulnerable communities, to make healthier dietary choices through easy access to nutritious recipes.
+In Indonesia, where child malnutrition is a significant issue, Nutridish aims to combat inadequate nutrition by promoting healthy eating habits and fostering a culture of home-cooked meals.
+The app offers a variety of healthy recipes, emphasizes balanced diets, and provides tools for ingredient management and meal planning.

 ## About Us
-We are a team of 7 passionate individuals committed to creating impactful projects in the field of nutrition and food technology.
-Together, we aim to inspire a healthier lifestyle for communities worldwide.
+NutriDish is a team of seven cohort from Bangkit Academy 2024 Batch 2.
+The team was formed to participate Capstone Project in the Bangkit Academy 2024 Batch 2.

 ## Meet the Team
 Here are the amazing people behind NUTRIDISH: